MicrosoftDocs/visualstudio-docs/docs/install/controlling-updates-to-visual-studio-deployments.md

 ::: moniker-end

-You can disable the notifications if you don't want end-users to be notified of updates.
+You can disable the notifications if you don't want end users to be notified of updates.
 (For example, you might want to disable notifications if you deliver updates through a central software distribution mechanism.)

 ::: moniker range="vs-2017"